techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=22
 (7264)
 A(n) object is used to submit a query to a database

-a.
-Command
+A. Command

-b.
-Connection
+B. Connection

-c.
-Statement
+C. Statement

-d.
-DriverManager
+D. DriverManager

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: